How long is "this generation"? Three items appear below:

 Jehovah's Witnesses change teachings about end of world

-NEW YORK – After warning for time is short decades of Armageddon and the dawn of a new world, Jehovah's Witnesses are now saying, in effect, "Never mind."
+NEW YORK – After warning for decades of Armageddon and the dawn of a new world, Jehovah's Witnesses are now saying, in effect, "Never mind."

 A spokesman for the sect said that a re-examination of church scripture prompted the leadership to see the term "this generation" as referring to people of a historic era rather than the lifespan of certain individuals.